KatherinneOlaya/Neural-Network-Titanic/README.md

 ## Model selection:
-For the beginning we star our model cleaning the environment with Keras and tensor using _backend_
+For the beginning we star our model cleaning the environment with Keras and tensorflow using _backend_